LGN520/farreach-public/docs/run.md

 	+ Perform all steps including transaction phase as in normal running
 		* NOTE: for all methods, you do NOT need to perform loading phase, if you have already backuped RocksDB files to avoid repeat loading phase
 			- Instead, you NEED to overwrite RocksDB files w/ backuped files before launching servers
-		* NOTE: for Farreach/DistFarreach, you NEED to perform the extra phase by `./preparefinish_client.sh` to notify controller and server to make snapshot for range query
+		* DEPRECATED: for Farreach/DistFarreach, you NEED to perform the extra phase by `./preparefinish_client.sh` to notify controller and server to make snapshot for range query
 - Evaluation
 	+ Create two temporary files tmpa.out/tmpb.out for client0/client1 respectively
 	+ From the dumped statistics of each client, copy client-side total pktcnt, per-sec total throughput, and per-sec per-server throughput into each tmp file (refer to results/dynamic-result.template)